Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 Photo by iStock.com/jiratto

-This is a great time to see Fuji and enjoy the local delicacies.
+This is a great time to see Mount Fuji and enjoy the local delicacies.
 The shibazakura festival offers carpets of stunningly bright flowers leading up to the mountain slopes.
-The moss phlox is known as the lawn cherry and is pretty impressive, with or without Fuji in the background.
+The moss phlox flowers are known as lawn cherry.

 Fuji-Kawaguchiko Cherry Blossom Festival